Genius Within

 INSTALLATION STATUS

-Since our first meetings, the project has taken many twists and turns.
-We look forward to telling the Genius Within story in a manner that everyone can envision themselves as contributors to Cambridge’s inventive spirit.
-Installation date 2023.
+July 10, 2025 is the date.
+We look forward to sharing the Genius Within story in a way that invites everyone to see themselves as part of Cambridge’s inventive spirit.

 View all projects